kryptbits/org-drill/README.md

 # Author

 Org-Drill is written by Paul Sexton.
+This forked is maintained by kryptbits.